Fruit tree species

 All apricots are self-fertile, and you only need to plant one tree to get a crop.
 However planting two trees (each of a different variety) will often produce heavier crops, as well as spreading the risk of frost damage.

 With regard to pruning and training, apricots are best treated like plums (to which they are closely related).
 That means keeping pruning to an absolute minimum, and where it is necessary to prune, only do so in late spring when thinning the fruitlets, or just after picking.
-Although the UK climate means fruiting is sometimes eratic, apricot trees are generally healthy and hardy.
+Although the UK climate means fruiting is sometimes erratic, apricot trees are generally healthy and hardy.
 The most common problem is dieback, a fungal infection which causes shoots to die rapidly, and is particularly an issue in mild winters, as mentioned above.
 As long as you spot it early enough it is easily treated - just prune out the damaged branch.

 Like plums, apricots may sometimes over-crop, particularly if the spring weather has been good.
 If this happens then be sure to thin the fruitlets - the ones that remain will be bigger and more flavoursome as a result.
 Tree-ripened home-grown apricots have a rich fruity flavour that is